Evan Shelby

-Evan Shelby (1720 – 4 December 1794) was a Welsh-American trapper and militia officer in the Washington District Regiment of the North Carolina militia on the frontier of the Southern colonies.
+Evan Shelby (c.
+1719 or 1720 – 4 December 1794) was a Welsh-American trapper and militia officer in the Washington District Regiment of the North Carolina militia on the frontier of the Southern colonies.

 Early life

 Evan Shelby was born in Tregaron, Cardiganshire, Wales, in 1720 (some sources give 1719).
 His father was also Evan Shelby; his mother was Catherine Davies Morgan.
 The family moved to the American colonies in about 1734, settling first in Pennsylvania, but later moving to Maryland.
 The younger Evan worked on a farm near Frederick, Maryland, named "Mountain of Wales".

 On the American frontier

 Shelby served as a captain, scout, and surveyor in the French and Indian War, and was present at the fall of Fort Duquesne.
 In the 1770s, he built a fort, store, and trading station near the Virginia/North Carolina border, near present-day Bristol, Tennessee, which included perhaps the first distillery in the region.
 He led a militia group to the Kanawha River site of the Battle of Point Pleasant during Lord Dunmore's War.